arm-sbc/A64-Multimedia-boards/README.md

 # A64-Multimedia-boards
-source files and instructions for ARM-SBC-M3 board
+source files and instructions for ARM-SBC-A64 boards
 ## General Instructions
 The uboot,kernel and device tree files are available for download , either as a patch or as individual files. for compiling , follow below instructions.